~ 8 MIN READ

 After you earn accreditation, you can’t rest on your laurels.
 To maintain your recognition, health departments must submit annual reports that summarize how they’ve addressed areas of improvement since the prior report and verify continuing compliance with PHAB accreditation standards.

 PHAB accreditation expires after five years.
 Unfortunately, there’s no shortcut for reaccreditation—the process begins at step two with the application.
+We’ve provided more details about reaccreditation in chapter 5.

 A big part of earning accreditation is being able to offer proof that you are continually improving processes and the overall quality of healthcare services.
 Manual processes and Excel formulas aren’t going to cut it and PHAB makes that clear in standard 9.1: “Use a performance management system to monitor achievement of organizational objectives.”